janecoding987/ChequeBank/README.md

 - The `active` function **does not check** the payer's account balance
 - The payer **does not need** to deposit funds in advance before activation
 - After activation, if the payer's balance is insufficient, `redeem` will fail
-- This is a **design feature** that allows payers to deposit funds only when needed

 **Gas Consumption**:
 - Minimum: 37,931 gas